axperty/moredelight/README.md

 - Sandwiches can be made with bread slices.
 - Make a variety of toasts by cutting bread.
 - Wooden and stone knives.

+### Fabric Version

+This mod is also available for Fabric, you can see its repository [here.](https://github.com/axperty/moredelight-fabric/)